telerik/xaml-docs/controls/radgridview/managing-data/add-new-entries.md

 ## Committing New Entries

 The __RowEditEnded__ event is raised when new data is added to RadGridView.
-This can be done by any of the following ways:
+This can be done in any of the following ways:

 * When the user presses the __Enter__ key.